-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Intervention Coordinators Coordinators will assist students in accessing a variety of research-based academic interventions and instructional strategies to boost academic We will monitor the effectiveness of this action through metrics 1.5-1.10 to Need: Our needs assessments found gaps in access and outcomes for students of low socioeconomic status, Foster Youth, and English Learners. performance.
-Additionally, coordinators will progress monitor and use data-driven decision-making to support improved access to a wider range of courses.
-The support of coordinators will be principally directed toward English Learners, determine if students are accessing more courses than before.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Intervention Coordinators Coordinators will assist students in accessing a variety of research based academic interventions and instructional strategies to boost academic We will monitor the effectiveness of this action through metrics 1.5-1.10 to Need: Our needs assessments found gaps in access and outcomes for students of low socioeconomic status, Foster Youth, and English Learners. performance, Additionally, coordinators will progress monitor and use data-driven decision making to support improved access to a wider range of courses.
+The support of coordinators will be principally directed towards English Learners, students of low socioeconomic status, and foster determine if students are accessing more courses than before.
 Effects of this action may also be seen in metrics 3.1 and 3.2.
-Linguisti Leathiers. students of low socioeconomic status, and foster THOURS O. I WING U.Z.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Academic data on the Dashboard for ELA shows that the all students group received a blue indicator at 77.2 points above standard.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Action # Academic data on the Dashboard for ELA shows that the all students group received a blue indicator at 77.2 points above standard.
 However, English learners received an orange indicator at 15.3 points below standard.
 Students who are socioeconomically disadvantaged received a yellow indicator at 19.4 points above standard.
 Data for Foster Youth is suppressed due to low n size.
 Academic data on the Dashboard for Math shows that the all students group received a blue indicator at 58.2 points above standard.
 Although both English learners and socioeconomically disadvantaged students received a green indicator, the groups are performing at 24.7 and 21.5 points below standard, respectively.
-Course enrollment data also suggests that students in these groups access AP courses, VAPA courses, AVID courses, CTE courses, and dual enrollment at lower rates than students in other groups.
-Empathy interviews with EL students, Foster students, and students of low socioeconomic status revealed that some of these students are missing out on opportunities to participate in electives such as VAPA and AVID because of the need for intervention.
-Scope: LEA-wide youth.
-This action is being provided on an LEA-wide basis, and any student experiencing difficulties accessing courses and support would benefit from the services.
+Course enrollment data also suggests that students in these groups access AP courses, VAPA courses, AVID courses, CTE courses and dual enrollment as lower rates than students in other groups.
+Empathy interviews with EL students, Foster students, and students of low socioeconomic status, revealed that some of these students are missing out on opportunities to participate in electives such as VAPA and AVID because of the need for intervention youth.
+This action is being provided on an LEA-wide basis any student experiencing difficulties with accessing courses and support would benefit from the services.
+Scope: LEA-wide